-6. The office of Governor of Massachusetts had the ability to influence the selection of investment advisers for PRIM.
-Specifically, the Governor of Massachusetts is on the board of PRIM and appoints two members of the board of PRIM.
-The PRIM board has influence over investments by PRIM and the selection of investment advisers and pooled investment vehicles for the pension fund.

-7. During the two years after the contribution, Respondent continued to provide investment advisory services for compensation to the Fund.

-8. Advisers Act Rule 206(4)-5(a)(1) prohibits any investment adviser registered with the Commission, investment adviser required to be registered with the Commission, foreign private adviser, or exempt reporting adviser from providing investment advisory services for compensation to a government entity4 within two years after a contribution to an official5 of a government entity made by the investment adviser or any covered associate of the investment adviser.
-Advisers Act Rule 206(4)-5(a)(2)(ii)(A) prohibits investment advisers and their covered associates from coordinating or soliciting campaign contributions to an official of a government entity to which the adviser is providing or seeking to provide investment advisory services.
-Advisers Act Rule 206(4)-5 also applies to investment advisers, including exempt reporting advisers, to a covered investment pool in which a government entity invests or is solicited to invest as though the adviser were providing or seeking to provide investment advisory services directly to the government entity.6 Advisers Act Rule 206(4)-5 does not require a showing of quid pro quo or actual intent to influence an elected official or candidate.
+- 6. The office of Manhattan Borough President had the ability to influence the selection of investment advisers for NYCERS.
+Specifically, the Manhattan Borough President is on the NYCERS board.
+The NYCERS board has influence over investments made by NYCERS and the selection of investment advisers and pooled investment vehicles for the pension fund. - 7.
+During the two years after the contributions, Respondent continued to provide investment advisory services for compensation to the Funds. - 8.
+Advisers Act Rule 206(4)-5(a)(1) prohibits any investment adviser registered with the Commission, investment adviser required to be registered with the Commission, foreign private adviser, or exempt reporting adviser from providing investment advisory services for compensation to a government entity4 within two years after a contribution to an official5 of a government entity made by the investment adviser or any covered associate of the investment adviser.
+Advisers Act Rule 206(4)-5 also applies to investment advisers, including exempt reporting advisers, to a covered investment pool in which a government entity invests or is solicited to invest as though the adviser were providing or seeking to provide investment advisory services directly to the government entity.6 Advisers Act Rule 206(4)-5 does not require a showing of quid pro quo or actual intent to influence an elected official or candidate. - 9.
+As a public pension plan, NYCERS was a government entity as defined in Advisers Act Rule 206(4)-5(f)(5).
+The contributor was a covered associate of Respondent as defined in Advisers Act Rule 206(4)-5(f)(2).
+The candidates who received the contributions were

-(iii) any political action committee controlled by the investment adviser or by any of its covered associates.
-See Rule 206(4)-5(f)(2).

-3 Rule 206(4)-5 has a de minimis exception, which permits covered associates to make aggregate contributions without triggering the two-year time out of up to \$350, per election, to an elected official or candidate for whom the covered associate is entitled to vote, and up to \$150, per election, to an elected official or candidate for whom the covered associate is not entitled to vote.
+Rule 206(4)-5 has a de minimis exception, which permits covered associates to make aggregate contributions without triggering the two-year time out of up to \$350, per election, to an elected official or candidate for whom the covered associate is entitled to vote, and up to \$150, per election, to an elected official or candidate for whom the covered associate is not entitled to vote.
 See Rule 206(4)-5(b)(1).